Adelgado4419/milestonescss/readme.md

 I really wanted a live health bar that would actively take away a health point (total of 3) for each incorrect answer you received.
 As time started to run out, I nixed the idea as it wasnt an important feature to impliment at the time.
 Another feature I would have loved to add was a card stacking feature that would pop a new question on top as you answered them, removing the need to scroll down.

+## Previous Projects

+In my current job, I work as a programmer, however, I program Savant systems and design Networks.
+I know firsthand how useful it is to review old projects that I have worked on.
+When starting this project, the first thing I did was look at old projects and files that I have personally programmed and get them into the same file folder that I was working in.
+The projects I used to help me start this MileStone project are
+    -CSS-Animations
+    -CSS-The-HackerTimes-Part-1
+    -Media-Queries